HomeOnMars/projektoOmnijo/OmniCentro.md

 Not to mention that
 the local farmers there are famous for not willing to give up their lands.
-The only easily capitalizable thing there is the several good spots for building dams- but hey, who would ever want a dam / dams this close to the city??
+The only easily capitalizable thing there is the several good spots for building dams[^Historio-OC-barajxo]- but hey, who would ever want a dam / dams this close to the city??
 What if they break??

+[^Historio-OC-barajxo]: Several proposals for building hydroelectric dams there have been drawn up in the past few decades, but unfortunately they all got shot down by nearby NIMBY farmers and internal corruptions.

 ...
 To which the <span style="color:Silver">Queen</span> simply replied:
 "All of those factors would make the city look even COOLER in the end!".